Sultanate of Rum: Crusades

-Kilij Arslan, although victorious in the People's Crusade of 1096, was defeated by soldiers of the First Crusade and driven back into south-central Anatolia, where he set up his state with its capital in Konya.
-He defeated three Crusade contingents in the 1101 Crusade.
+Kilij Arslan, although victorious against the People's Crusade of 1096, was defeated by soldiers of the First Crusade and driven back into south-central Anatolia, where he set up his state with its capital in Konya.
+He defeated three Crusade contingents in the Crusade of 1101.
 In 1107, he ventured east and captured Mosul but died the same year fighting Malik Shah's son, Mehmed Tapar.
 He was the first Muslim commander against the crusades.

 Meanwhile, another Rum Seljuk, Malik Shah (not to be confused with the Seljuk sultan of the same name), captured Konya.
 In 1116 Kilij Arslan's son, Mesud I, took the city with the help of the Danishmends.
+Upon Mesud's death in 1156, the sultanate controlled nearly all of central Anatolia.

+The Second Crusade was announced by Pope Eugene III and was the first of the crusades to be led by European kings, namely Louis VII of France and Conrad III of Germany, with help from other European nobles.
+The armies of the two kings marched separately across Europe.
+After crossing Byzantine territory into Anatolia, both armies were separately defeated by the Seljuk Turks.
+The main Western Christian source, Odo of Deuil, and Syriac Christian sources claim that Byzantine Emperor Manuel I Komnenos secretly hindered the Crusaders' progress, particularly in Anatolia, where he is alleged to have deliberately ordered Turks to attack them.
+However, this alleged sabotage was likely fabricated by Odo, who saw the empire as an obstacle, and moreover Emperor Manuel had no political reason to do so.
+Louis and Conrad and the remnants of their armies reached Jerusalem and participated in 1148 in an ill-advised attack on Damascus, which ended in their retreat.
+In the end, the crusade in the east was a victory for the Muslims.